marinlauber/WaterLilyPreCICE/paper.md

 ---
-title: 'WaterLilyPreCICE: A WaterLily interface for the PreCICE coupling library'
+title: 'WaterLilyPreCICE.jl: A WaterLily adapter for the PreCICE coupling library'
 tags:
   - Julia
   - PreCICE